 Guiyang, capital of southwest China's Guizhou Province has been gradually thrust into tourist limelight as the best city in China to escape summer heat.
-In 2006 Guiyang had the distinction of being chosen as the best summer destination in China.
+Guiyang had the distinction of being chosen as the best summer destination in China.
 But the result does little justice to the city's pleasant summer weather condition and unique charm.

 While the vast majority of China has very hot summers, Guiyang is an enclave of coolness where a thin quilt is even needed during the night time.
 The city is situated on the Yunnan-Guizhou highland with low latitude and the average temperature from June to August is approximately 23 centigrade degree.

 Economical development and urbanization in some cities in China have been widely criticized for being at the cost of environment.
 In the large industrial cities of the north, pollution can be quite bad.
 Fortunately Guiyang has retained an environmentally-friendly atmosphere thanks to attitude and effort of the local government.

 Aside from its comfortable weather conditions, Guiyang lays claims to its unique karst landscape and colorful ethnic cultures in the region.

 Unlike its neighboring region Guangxi, whose karst terrain is still under development, Guizhou's topography features a myriad of developed karst landscapes, epitomized by the numerous waterfalls, stone forests, caves, ravines, pinnacles, subterranean lakes and hot springs.
 The magnificent and thundering Huangguoshu Waterfall, the glittering Hongfeng Lake, outcroppings of the Fanjingshan Mountain are the highlights of the natural scenery.